mrocklin/mrocklin.github.io/startups/offsites.md

 company's responsibility to provide a beautiful and engaging venue to compensate for the difficulty.

 I prefer large organic spaces, like renting out a large house by a lake or ocean.
 I also prefer cooking group meals rather than going out to restaurants.
+This provides a more familial rather than professional ambiance, which I prefer.

 Solicit Ideas Ahead of Time